-The Turing test is based on a modified version of the party game "Imitation game."
-This game has three participants: one is a computer, another is a human responder, and the third is a human interrogator who is separated from the other two players and whose duty is is to figure out which of the two is a machine.
+The test is derived from a modified version of the "Imitation Game," a party game involving three participants: a computer, a human responder, and a human interrogator.
+The interrogator is separated from the other two and must determine which participant is the machine based solely on their responses.

 Interrogator: Are you a computer?